Elizabeth Paterson (nee Driver)

 Elizabeth Paterson/Grose died at her home in Liverpool in 1839 at the age of 69.
 She died a wealthy woman, her estate for death duty being valued at £9,732.

 Elizabeth Paterson's monument in St James, Liverpool, England.
 It is inscribed "Elizabeth Grose, widow of Lieut.
 General Grose, departed this life May 14 1839 aged 69 years".
 Photo: Anna Fairley Nielsson.

 All information on this page is from the following publication with contains extensive documentation of primary sources and a detailed bibliography:

 Walsh, Brian.
 William and Elizabeth Paterson — the Edge of Empire, 2018.
-It is available for sale from Paterson Historical Society from 20 May 2018.
+It is available for sale from Paterson Historical Society [details].